PastIn Person

 Senior Counsel at Wells Fargo

 Diego A. Arp is Senior Counsel at Wells Fargo Bank, N.A., supporting its Wells Fargo Commercial Capital division.
 His legal practice includes transactional work related to banking, compliance, corporate, regulatory, and tax matters for domestic and international commercial transactions.
 Diego was born and raised in the San Joaquin Central Valley to parents of Mexican and Creole descent.
-He attended San Joaquin Delta College in Stockton, California, and then transferred to the University of California at Santa Barbara (UCSB), earning a bachelor's degree with dual majors in History and Law & Society.
-He earned his Juris Doctorate at the University of California Los Angeles School of Law (UCLA School of Law).
-Diego has served as President of the UCLA School of Law Alumni Association and actively supports various legal organizations, including the Mexican American Bar Association of Southern California, where he serves as a Trustee and Co-Chair of its Mentorship Committee.
+He attended San Joaquin Delta College in Stockton, California, and then transferred to the University of California at Santa Barbara (UCSB), where he earned a bachelor's degree with dual majors in History and Law & Society.
+He obtained his Juris Doctorate at the University of California Los Angeles School of Law (UCLA School of Law).
+At UCLA, Diego served in leadership roles in several diverse law student organizations and was a member of the Graduate Student Association and Student Bar Association.
+He clerked at the Los Angeles City Attorney's Office in the Criminal Trials Division and at Crystal Stairs, Inc., a non-profit supporting families in Los Angeles.
+Since graduating, Diego has served as President of the UCLA School of Law Alumni Association and actively supports various organizations, including the UCLA School of Law Law Fellows Program, the Mexican American Bar Foundation, California Minority Counsel Program, Association of Corporate Counsel, and the Hispanic National Bar Association.
+He currently serves on the board of the Mexican American Bar Association of Southern California as a Trustee and Co-Chair of its Mentorship Committee.
+Diego was also a member of the Wells Fargo Law Department Diversity and Inclusion Council (LDDIC) both nationally and locally.
+He volunteers regularly with the Alliance for Children's Rights and has provided pro bono legal services to immigrant families held in detention centers in Dilley, Texas, as a participant of the Dilley Pro Bono Project.

 Elisabeth Frater